windbirds/policies/terms.md

 Refund processing times can take up to 30 days plus the times of the settlement agents (e.g. banks).
 If the services were booked directly, please get in touch with us to check the status of the refund.

-Due to Government fees required for certain outdoor activities, some of these values might not be fully refundable to you, since the Government is not refunding them to us.
+Due to Government fees required for specific outdoor activities, some of these values might not be fully refundable to you since the Government is not refunding them to us.
 We will provide proper documentation in these unfortunate circumstances.

-On a refund initiated by a client cancellation, if there are processing fees to return the money, these will be deducted from the refund value.
+If processing fees to return the money are charged on a refund initiated by a client cancellation, these will be deducted from the refund value.

 #### Payments with Bitcoin Lightning Network